 The College periodically surveys students about our services and support.
-This page summarises the main areas of feedback we receive and explains how the College is listening to and acting on your views.
+This page summarises the main areas of feedback we receive and explains how the College is listening to and acting on students' views.

-We currently use two surveys: an end of year student satisfaction survey for all students who've been enrolled during the academic year just completed, and a survey at the end of Michaelmas term for new students.
-The surveys are designed to complement other surveys e.g. the University-wide Student Barometer and feedback you provide to your Department, and not to duplicate or over-ask you for information.
+We currently use two surveys: an end of year student satisfaction survey for all students who have been enrolled during the academic year just completed, and a survey at the end of Michaelmas term for new students.
+The surveys are designed to complement other surveys e.g. the University-wide Student Barometer and feedback provided to Departments, and not to duplicate or over-ask students for information.

 The annual survey was sent to all current or recently completed students in June 2016.
 The response rate was 41%.
-A summary of the feedback and the College's follow-up actions are at the bottom of this page.
+See here for a summary of the feedback response.

-This survey was sent to all students who began their course in Michaelmas Term 2015.
-Students completed the survey in December 2015 - January 2016; the response rate was 69.7%.
-A summary of the feedback reponse is at the bottom of the page.
+This survey was sent in December 2015 to all students who began their course in Michaelmas Term 2015.
+The response rate was 69.7%.
+See here for a summary of the feedback response.

 The annual survey was sent to all current or recently completed students in June 2015.
 The response rate was 27%.
-A summary of the feedback and the College's follow-up actions are at the bottom of this page.
+See here for a summary of the feedback response

-This survey, which has run since 2012, was sent to all new students who started their course in Michaelmas term 2013.
-The response rate was 27% (59/215), which was lower than last year.
+This survey was sent to all new students who started their course in Michaelmas term 2014.
+The response rate was 27%.
+See here for a summry of the feedback response

 This survey was sent to 218 students who started their course in Michaelmas term 2013.
 It was completed by 99 people; making this year’s response rate of 45% more than double the response rate of the previous year.
 Questions were about your pre-arrival and arrival experience and focussed on areas where feedback had been less positive in the year before, or where the College/GCR Executive had tried something new for Welcome Week 2013.